cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Every part of the program comes with extensive online help, which can be understood without deep knowledge in cryptography.

+CrypTool is available in the five languages
+- English,
+- German,
+- Polish,
+- Serbian and
+- Spanish.

-CrypTool is available in the four languages English, German, Polish and Spanish.
-In English and German the CrypTool package is there completely.
+In English and German the CrypTool package is completely localized.
-The Spanish program version has the same functionality [the program itself i.e. the GUI (menus, dialogs, ...) and the online help are translated.
+In all other language versions the program has the same functionality [translated and localized are the GUI (menus, dialogs, ...) of CrypTool, AES-Tool and Number Shark], but the online help, the readme file and the attached PDF documentation are the same as in the English version.
-The PDF documentation delivered with the Spanish version is still in English].
-With the Polish version we have a similar case.

-Further language versions (Serbian, Russian, Ukrainian, ...) are under progress.
+Further language versions (Russian, Ukrainian, ...) are under progress.

 It is required that the user is able to use typical applications under Windows.